• Skip to primary navigation

 The last hurdle is the freeholder’s costs.
 The law says the leaseholder has to pay not only his/her own legal and surveying costs, but also those of the freeholder.
 What’s more, these are not agreed or capped in advance.
 In some cases the freeholder’s claim is inflated, but your solicitor should know what a reasonable cost is and be prepared to challenge it if not.
 An appeal can reduce them by as much as a third.

-For more information, try Leasehold Solutions who have completed a number of extensions and enfranchisements for Warner residents.
-They offer a package of surveyor and solicitor.
-Otherwise ALEP, the Association of Leasehold Enfranchisement Practitioners has a list of solicitors who are specialists in this area.
-Be aware that it won’t be possible to get a precise quote for the whole cost, because the marriage value and freeholder’s costs are subject to negotiation.
-But if both leases are over 80 years, the costs should only be for the surveying and solicitor work.
+For more information, consult ALEP, the Association of Leasehold Enfranchisement Practitioners which lists leasehold specialists.
+It won’t be possible to get a precise quote for the whole cost, because the marriage value and freeholder’s costs are subject to negotiation.
+But if both leases are over 80 years, the premium should be predictable, and the main costs would be for the surveying and solicitor work.